ofdryads/medusa-fb-integration/README.md

 # Medusa.js + Fishbowl ERP E-commerce integration
-API integration between Medusa.js and Fishbowl ERP software
+API integration between Medusa.js and Fishbowl ERP software *This project is not affiliated with either product*

 ## It syncs:
 - Product info (FB -> Medusa)